-- Exposing eyes to light during the day especially the morning increases melatonin at night and helps us feel sleepy at night.
+- Exposing eyes to light during the day, especially in the morning, increases melatonin at night and helps us feel sleepy.

 High exposure to blue light from screens affects melatonin uptake.
-Exposing eyes to light from screens in the evening decreases melatonin which means we feel less sleepy.
+Exposing eyes to light from screens in the evening decreases melatonin, meaning we feel less sleepy.

 Don’t Procrastinate– Don’t wait until the night before your little one is supposed to start school to try and adjust her sleep schedule.
-A child’s body won’t automatically jump to a new schedule, her body needs time to adjust.
-If you try to make this transition a sprint, you will more than likely end of with a very tired and very grouchy child for the first week which won’t be fun for either of you.
+A child’s body won’t automatically jump to a new program; her body needs time to change.
+If you try to make this transition a sprint, you will likely have an exhausted and cranky child for the first week, which won’t be fun for either of you.

-Morning Time– It is recommended that school age children get about 10-12 hours of sleep each night, and adolescents about 8-10 hours.
-As you slowly move bedtime earlier during this transition, you might need to also slowly start moving wake-up time earlier as well so your child is not sleeping in too late, making the earlier bedtime harder on both of you.
+Morning Time– It is recommended that school-age children get about 10-12 hours of sleep each night and adolescents about 8-10 hours.
+As you slowly move bedtime earlier during this transition, you might need to start moving wake-up time early so your child is not sleeping too late, making the earlier rest harder on both of you.
 To help them wake up.

 - Have breakfast outside.
-Get out into the sun in the morning sunlight, rather than the evening light.
+Get out in the morning sunlight rather than the evening light.

 - Allow the sun to come through their blinds!

 - Ensure no screen time for at least an hour before bed.